victorths/conduit/conduit/doc/source/docs/application/README.md

 # Application

-An Conduit application starts an HTTP server and invokes your code for each request.
+A Conduit application starts an HTTP server and invokes your code for each request.
 The code that is invoked might depend on the request's path, method, and other attributes.
 For example, the request `GET /heroes` will invoke different code than `POST /authors`.
 You configure which code is invoked in an `ApplicationChannel` subclass; every application declares exactly one `ApplicationChannel` subclass.

 This subclass also sets up services, reads configuration data from files and environment variables and performs any other initialization for your application.
 For example, an application channel often reads database connection information from environment variables and then sets up a connection to that database.